๐ŸชทIntro to Buddhism

 • Thai festival of floating lights where decorated baskets (krathongs) are released on water

-• Combines Buddhist and animist elements—paying respect to water spirits while symbolically releasing negativity and bad karma
+• Combines Buddhist and animist elements: paying respect to water spirits while symbolically releasing negativity and bad karma

-• November full moon celebration demonstrates Buddhism's capacity to incorporate local traditions while maintaining core teachings about letting go
+• November full moon celebration that demonstrates Buddhism's capacity to incorporate local traditions while maintaining core teachings about letting go

-Compare: Ullambana vs. Loy Krathong—both involve rituals directed toward non-human beings, but Ullambana focuses on merit transfer to suffering ancestors while Loy Krathong emphasizes personal purification and respect for nature spirits.
+Compare: Ullambana vs. Loy Krathong: both involve rituals directed toward non-human beings, but Ullambana focuses on merit transfer to suffering ancestors while Loy Krathong emphasizes personal purification and respect for nature spirits.
 Ullambana is more doctrinally Buddhist; Loy Krathong shows greater syncretism with local beliefs.

 New Year and Renewal Festivals